acli/Coursera-subtitles/HCI/Lecture_10.2b_Running_web_experiments.markdown

 it took a little bit of work to figure out which of these five design changes was the one which actually made the difference.
+Turns out that the killer difference that decreased conversion was adding a box for the coupon code, because many people, when they see a coupon code, will then search on the web [and] try to find coupons for that.
+A lot of those folks will not return to buy what they were just about to [buy] a moment ago.

+Here’s an article reporting how Expedia ran into a similar problem where, by simply adding a field with “company name,” that had a dramatic decrease in the conversions on their website.

+And these changes may seem trivial;
+but, again, at scale, they can have dramatic impact.